 - According to experts, PTSD is often (but not always) accompanied by changes in mood.
 These changes may include depression, anxiety, social isolation and substance abuse.

-According to the Anxiety and Depression Association of America, some of the most common symptoms of PTSD include: (4)
+According to the Anxiety and Depression Association of America, some of the most common PTSD symptoms include:

 - Having flashbacks (reliving the trauma via memories and bodily sensations over and over again)